-The fan’s favorite emblem with a rose and a ball was changed by Peter Ridsdale, who had a target to create a more modern logo for the expansion of the club to European football markets.
+The fan’s favorite emblem with a rose and a ball was changed by Peter Ridsdale, who had a target to create a more modern logo to expand the club to European football markets.
 This version existed only for a season, and then it was finalized and renewed.

 - The Rose And Ball Shield (1999 – 2018)

-From the previous version, the only difference is the image of the rose, which was borrowed from the eighth variant of the logo.
+The only difference is the image of the rose, which was borrowed from the eighth variant of the logo from the previous version.
 Nowadays, Leeds performs with this emblem, too.
 However, periodically there were rumors about another redesign.
 For example, in 2015, it was said that Massimo Cellino had such plans.
 The new emblem (a blue shield with the large white Yorkshire rose and a horizontal signature LUFC in a classic font) seemed to be ready.
 It was even merged into the Internet and also appeared on the official players’ uniform, but with the change of the club’s owner, these plans were probably postponed.

 - New logo

-January 24, 2018, Leeds United, who was taking a part in the Championship, decided to please the fans with a new club emblem.
-White, yellow and blue – the club colors are observed, no one is ignored.
-Contour has an appropriate shape.
+January 24, 2018, Leeds United, who was taking part in the Championship, decided to please the fans with a new club emblem.
+White, yellow, and blue – the club colors are observed, no one is ignored.
+The contour has an appropriate shape.
 The text “LEEDS UNITED” is located at the top of the logo.
-And, finally, designers added a headless man, who was beating himself with the right hand in the chest showing a characteristic gesture.
+And finally, designers added a headless man, who was beating himself with the right hand in the chest, showing a characteristic gesture.
 Who is he?
-It turned out that it was an absolutely infelicitous idea for the club’s 100th anniversary, and the fans expected to see something another, too.
+It turned out that it was an infelicitous idea for the club’s 100th anniversary, and the fans expected to see something another, too.

-Actually, it is not the kind of designer’s weird fantasy.
+It is not the kind of designer’s weird fantasy.
 This gesture has a history.
 The move of beating themselves in a chest is called Leeds Salute and quite popular among the club’s fans.
-The history of its appearance, like many other things that emerged from the people, is absolutely unknown, there are only hypotheses.
+Like many other things that emerged from the people, the history of its appearance is unknown; there are only hypotheses.
 So, somewhere until the late ’80s, the gesture of beating in the chest remained an exclusive schtick of the Leeds fans.
-It is known that this way they could recognize their people in other cities in the days of away matches.
+In this way, they could recognize their people in other cities in the days of away matches.
 Only in 1987, this movement became public, and football players started performing this during the celebration of the goals, emphasizing the special connection with the fans.
-Glyn Snodin, Winnie Jones, and Chris Kamara were the very first players who tried this gesture during the game, and after this, it has become the real schtick of the Leeds’ fans.
-It has never become too poppy and has always been a symbol of the special Yorkshire unity of the fan base and the team.
+Glyn Snodin, Winnie Jones, and Chris Kamara were the first players who tried this gesture during the game, and after this, it became the real schtick of the Leeds’ fans.
+It has never become too poppy and has always been a symbol of the fan base’s special Yorkshire unity and the team.

 After the hype about the new Leeds logo, the management decided to create a new logo in honor of 100 years of the club’s existence.